-Apple fans don’t question about which smart watch they want: The best wearable to pair with the iPhone in your pocket is the Apple Watch.
-But, like all Apple products, they don’t come cheap.
+Apple fans don’t quibble over which smart watch they prefer: The best wrist wearable to pair with the iPhone in your pocket is the Apple Watch.
+Like all Apple products, however, they don’t come cheap.
 We rounded up the best Apple Watch deals available right now so you can put one of these sought-after smartwatches on your wrist without having to remortgage your house to cover the cost.

 Apple announced the launch of the Apple Watch Series 6 at its annual September event.
 The newest Apple Watch starts at $399 and has a new feature allowing you to measure your blood oxygen levels directly through your watch.
 This is groundbreaking, considering monitoring blood-oxygen levels can be extremely helpful for mild COVID-19 patients while they stay quarantined at home.